This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Semi-commercial investment mortgages

-If you are buying a semi-commercial property to let it out to third parties (rather than run your business from the commercial element or live in the residential component) then you will need a semi-commercial investment mortgage.
+If you are buying a semi-commercial property just to let it out to third parties (rather than run your business from the commercial element or live in the residential component) then this can be described as a semi-commercial 'investment' mortgage.

 Both typically offer higher yields than a standard buy to let rental property let to one family unit, so whilst they come with higher risks, the financial benefits can be a strong motivation to get into this area of property investment.